Bottom Line

 FAQ

-Yes.
-The Denver Gazette article included unrelated community announcements, such as details about COVID-19 testing sites in Douglas County and upcoming meteor showers.
+No. The Denver Gazette article also included unrelated local news announcements, such as information on COVID-19 testing sites and future skywatching events in Colorado.

 This item is labeled Mainstream News because it points to public media reporting.
 UAP Radar separates reporting from official records, research, witness reports, and speculation.